 Step 2: Add contents to the bottom and save:

 What does this do?
-It means that requests to the tracking beacon subdomain (ecsv2) of Roblox’s website will instead be directed to 127.0.0.1, which is your computer and not Roblox’s event collector.
+It means that requests to the tracking beacon subdomain (ecsv2) of Roblox’s website will instead be directed to the 0.0.0.0 IP address - which goes nowhere.
 At the moment, no other feature of Roblox’s website uses this subdomain so it’s safe to do this.
 This prevents your behavior data from being collected using this tracking beacon.

 Step 3: What else can I do?